Phantasm (film): Plot

 Reggie and Jody resolve to defeat the Tall Man, while Mike is hidden at an antique store owned by Jody's friends Sally and Sue.
 There, Mike discovers an old photograph of the Tall Man and insists on being taken home.
 On the way, Mike, Sally and Sue come across the ice cream truck, overturned.
 They are attacked by a mob of hooded dwarves.
 Mike manages to escape, presuming the girls and Reggie dead.

-Jody goes to the mausoleum to kill the Tall Man, first locking Mike in his bedroom for safety.
-Mike escapes, but runs into the Tall Man, who was waiting for him outside his front door.
+Jody locks Mike in his bedroom for safety and goes to the mausoleum to kill the Tall Man.
+Mike escapes, but runs into the Tall Man, who is waiting for him outside his front door.
 He kidnaps Mike in a hearse, but Mike escapes and causes the hearse to strike a pole and explode.
 Looking for Jody in the mausoleum, Mike is targeted by the silver sphere until Jody destroys it with a shotgun.
-Mike and Jody are reunited with Reggie, and together they enter a brightly lit room, which is filled with canisters containing more dwarves.
-Mike catches a brief glimpse through a portal, seeing a red, hot world where the dwarves are toiling as slaves.
+Mike and Jody are reunited with Reggie, and together they enter a brightly lit room filled with canisters containing more dwarves.
+Mike catches a brief glimpse through an interplanetary portal or wormhole, seeing a red, hot world where the dwarves are toiling as slaves.

 A sudden power outage separates the trio.
 Left alone in the room, Reggie activates the portal, creating a powerful vacuum from which he narrowly escapes.
 In the ensuing storm, Reggie is stabbed by the Lady in Lavender while Jody and Mike flee and the mausoleum vanishes.
 Jody devises a plan to trap the Tall Man in an abandoned mine shaft.
-The Tall Man attacks Mike at home and chases him outside, where he eventually falls into the mine shaft and is buried under an avalanche of rocks triggered by Jody.
+The Tall Man attacks Mike at home and chases him outside, eventually falling into the mine shaft where he is buried under an avalanche of rocks triggered by Jody.

-After this, Mike wakes up in his bed, still worried about the Tall Man.
-Reggie, still alive, tells Mike that he had a nightmare, that Jody died in a car wreck and proposes a road trip.
+Mike then wakes up in his bed, still worried about the Tall Man.
+Reggie, still alive, says that Jody died in a car wreck the week before; everything Mike experienced thus far was a grief-induced nightmare.
+Promising to look after Mike, Reggie proposes a road trip.
 When Mike enters his bedroom to pack, the Tall Man appears and hands crash through the bedroom mirror, pulling Mike inside.